kaba99/cytube-enhanced/README.md

 };
 ```

-Note: you must configure most of options before modules loads (for example, by configuring it in javascript textarea of administration panel, because it runs before external script)
+Note: you must configure most of options before modules loads (for example, by configuring it in the javascript textarea of channel's administration panel, because it runs before external script)

 ## Extending some module